ZoneMinder/zmeventnotification/docs/guides/breaking.rst

 ~~~~~~~~~~~~~~~~~~~~
 - Hook versions will now always be ``<ES version>.x``, so in this case ``4.1.x``
 - Hooks have now migrated to using a `proper python ZM logger module <https://pypi.org/project/pyzmutils/>`__ so it better integrates with ZM logging
 - To view detection logs, you now need to follow the standard ZM logging process.
-See :ref:`hooks-logging` documentation for more details)
+See :ref:`es-hooks-logging` documentation for more details)
 - You no longer have to manually install python requirements, the setup process should automatically install them
 - If you are using MQTT and your  ``MQTT:Simple`` library was installed a while ago, you may need to update it.
 A new ``login`` method was added
   to that library on Dec 2018 which is required (`ref <https://github.com/Juerd/Net-MQTT-Simple/blob/cf01b43c27893a07185d4b58ff87db183d08b0e9/Changes#L21>`__)